Deployment Considerations

 File Storage

-While many customers are starting with NFS, sooner or later that requires scale-out storage.
-Currently the options are GPFS or GlusterFS, or an object store protocol like S3.
-S3 also allows access to Ceph Storage.
+While many customers initially use NFS for file data, they eventually require scale-out storage.
+The current options are GPFS, GlusterFS or an object storage protocol such as S3.
+S3 also provides access to Ceph Storage.

 Session Storage